XiongjunGuan/FpEnhancer/README.md

 # FpEnhancer
 This is a simple baseline for fingerprint enhancement.

+We use the enhancer model of this repository‌ in [Joint Identity Verification and Pose Alignment for Partial Fingerprints](https://arxiv.org/abs/2405.03959)

 ## Introduction
 This is a `UNet` structured network for fingerprint enhancement.
 Input a fingerprint image, and the network will output the enhancement result in binary image format.
 Because a fully convolutional structure is used, there is no requirement for input size.